Gigantiform cementoma

 Gigantiform cementoma is a rare, autosomal dental tumor.
-The tumor is benign, but without intervention it can result in severe disfigurement of the jaw and of the facial skeleton.
+The tumor is benign, but without intervention can result in severe disfigurement of the jaw and facial skeleton.
 It is commonly found in the mandible and the maxilla but it is less commonly found in the maxilla.
 The tumor can be found between the premolars and the molars.
-The cause of this tumor is currently unknown but there has been new research that there is an overlap between gigantiform cementoma and Gnathodiaphyseal dysplasia (GDD).This is an exceedingly rare tumor with only a handful of documented cases worldwide.
-The most famous case is of Novemthree Siahaan (who died on September 15, 2005), a young Indonesian boy from Batam Island who received medical care in Haulien, Taiwan through a Buddhist missionary from the Tzu Chi Foundation, which was documented on the Discovery Health Channel.
-Another famous case is a young Korean girl named Ayun Lee (August 26, 2003~) and her father Young-hak Lee whose case has shown that the tumor can be heritable.
-She is currently under treatment, which she may need to continue until her growth stops in her early 20s.
-Cases like Novemthree Siahann and Ayun Lee are included to illustrate the condition's worldwide and heritable nature.
-It is seen mostly in females with a mean age of 42 years old.
-The condition typically affects adults between the ages of 20 and 50, which there is a higher incidence in women compared to men.
-Although it can technically occur in both males and females, it is more frequent in females.
+The cause of this tumor is currently unknown although recent research suggests a relationship between gigantiform cementoma and Gnathodiaphyseal dysplasia (GDD).
+The tumor is considered rare with only a few documented cases worldwide.
+The most famous case is of Novemthree Siahaan (who died on September 15, 2005), an Indonesian boy from Batam Island who received medical care in Haulien, Taiwan through a Buddhist missionary from the Tzu Chi Foundation, which was documented on the Discovery Health Channel.
+Another famous case involves a Korean girl named Ayun Lee (August 26, 2003~) and her father Young-hak Lee which suggests that the tumor may be heritable.
+Lee is currently under treatment.
+The tumor is most prevalent in females averaging 42 years old.
+The condition typically affects adults between the ages of 20 and 50, with higher incidence in women than men.
 There is a chance to get passed down but in recent research it is said that most cases are sporadic and not inherited.
 The term has been used in the past to describe florid cemento-osseous dysplasia, but it is now reserved for an autosomal dominant condition affecting the maxillae.
-There is still not enough research to confirm whether it predominately affects on specific group but it is a rare condition and it is not strictly associated with any one ethic group.
+There is still not enough research to confirm whether it predominantly affects on specific group but it is a rare condition and it is not strictly associated with any one ethic group.
 Treatment is difficult.
 Surgical removal of the affected bone is needed, and has to be followed by reconstruction.